djaddison/learning-notes-svelte/notes/component_study3_mde.md

 #### Future exploration

 - are there in editor accessibility tools that will flag
-  - when the computed contrast of background-color and color fails to meet accessibly standards?
+  - when the computed contrast of `background-color` and `color` fails to meet accessibly standards?
-  - when the computed font-size fails to meet accessibly standards?
+  - when the computed `font-size` fails to meet accessibly standards?
   - warn when a unit is used that doesn't match the visual pacing of the design system?
-A warning is often more appropriate, since there are many instances where a design will want to break out of the constraints of a grid system.
+A warning is often more appropriate, since there are many instances where a designer will want to break out of the constraints of a grid system.
 For example, to combat optical illusions that make exact measurements appear incorrect
-- what convention should be used for when a designer wants to override a visual pacing convention?
+- what convention should be used to capture the intention when a designer wants to override a visual pacing convention of a design system?
-  - how does a person know if this is intentional or a typo?
+  - when another person reads the code, how does that person know if this is an intentional override or a typo?
-  - are there linting and linting overrides that might cover this?
+  - are there linting rules that might cover this?

 #### Code reference